 \section{Introduction}

 Federated learning (FL) is a collaborative machine learning paradigm designed to preserve data privacy.
-By connecting a central server to multiple participants, commonly referred to as clients or end-users, FL enables distributed training while keeping data local to the clients.
-In general, FL algorithms operate by training local models on the private datasets of clients and aggregating these models into a global model maintained on the server.
-After performing local updates, clients share their updated model parameters with the server, which aggregates them to refine the global model.
+By connecting a central server to multiple participants, commonly referred to as clients or end-users, FL enables distributed model training while keeping data local to each client.
+In a typical FL setting, clients train local models on their private datasets, and the server aggregates these locally updated models into a global model.
+After each round of local updates, clients share their updated model parameters with the server, which aggregates them to refine the global model.
 The updated global model is then sent back to the clients for further local training \cite{mcmahan2017communication}.

-In real-world scenarios, statistical heterogeneity among clients is a frequent challenge.
-For example, variations in MRI machines across hospitals can result in feature skewness, where input data distributions differ significantly between clients.
-Similarly, label distribution shifts can arise when some clients have disproportionately more samples from certain classes compared to others.
-This often occurs in specialized hospitals dedicated to specific diseases, as opposed to general hospitals.
-Such heterogeneity violates the theoretical assumption of independent and identically distributed (i.i.d.) data, leading to significant performance degradation and increased uncertainty in the global model when evaluated on local test data.
+In real-world federated learning scenarios, statistical heterogeneity among clients is a pervasive challenge.
+For instance, variations in Magnetic resonance imaging (MRI) scanners across hospitals can induce \emph{feature skewness}, where the input data distributions differ substantially between clients.
+Likewise, \emph{label distribution shifts} may occur when certain clients have disproportionately more samples from specific classes than others, such as in specialized hospitals focusing on particular diseases compared to general hospitals.
+This heterogeneity violates the standard assumption of independent and identically distributed (i.i.d.) data, leading to degraded performance and increased uncertainty of the global model when evaluated on local test data.